sohnorman/loadbalancer-service/apis.md

 ```
 {: codeblock}

-## Example of getting load balancers
+## Retrieving details on load balancers
 ### List all load balancers
 ```
 from zeep import Client